Welcoming a puppy into your home — and life — is promising. Think of all the fun you guys are about to have!

 So embark on dog training sessions.
 Remember, though, training your four-legged friend isn’t all fun and games.
 It can also be infuriating.

 Luckily, every sweat you put in will soon be worth it.
 In a few years (or months), you’ll reap the rewards of it in the form of a well-behaved puppy.

 Not only will you enjoy being around a puppy with pleasant behavior.
 But you’ll also help a puppy be their best version — potty-trained, disciplined, and more!

-8 Popular Puppy Training Techniques
+8 Popular Puppy Training Models

 You can train your puppy as early as 7-8 weeks of age.
 Before anything else, though, you must establish trust.